Khudnabari

 Khudunabari is a village development committee in Jhapa District in the Province No. 1 of south-eastern Nepal.
 At the time of the 1991 Nepal census, it had a population of 10,674 people living in 1867 individual households.
 It is connected via Sanischare Road to Mahendra Highway.
 Its neighbouring VDC s are Arjundhara, Lakshmipur and Shantipur of Illam District.
 It area comprises both plain and hilly.
 It has a moderate climate.

 Khudunabari is one of the developing villages of Jhapa District but the two seasonal rivers Tanting and Biring act as an obstacles as these two rivers usually block the road system during the rainy season.
 It was a great problem for the people travelling in this route but recently Khudunabari VDC in cooperation with other Govt.
 Agencies had constructed a bridge over the Biring river bridge over and the Tanting is under construction which is estimate to be completed within 2018 A.D..

 Most of the peoples of Khudunabari are farmers and live their livelihood on farming but the youths of this village are very competitive in the field of education.
 Many youths after their education doing their jobs in different parts of the world with handsome salaries and accommodation.
 As far as education facilities is concerned, there are three private boarding schools, 5 primary government schools, 2 high schools, 1 higher secondary school and a college.
 There are many private and non-govt organizations computer institute providing basic computer knowledge.

 Khudunabari is a small commercial area for local peoples and also for the people of the villages of the neighbouring district Illam as all visit the weekly market for the purchase and sale of daily home needs, food materials, clothes, etc.

 Khudunabari has almost all facilities as fixed telephone lines is provided by Nepal Telecom, wireless connections (GSM networks) is being provided by both private and public telecom companies.
 It also has cable connections for entertainment provided by the local cable networks.

 It has an OPD service round the clock provided by the Sub-health Post with Doctors, ambulances and other medical staffs.
 There are also many pharmacies and Clinics with private medical practitioners.

 Transportation

 Khudunabari is connected via Sanischare Road to a central highway, the Mahendra Highway which runs throughout the length of the country from east to west.
 Chandragadhi Airport is located in Chandragadhi (about 25 Kilometers from Khudunabari) and serves 5 to 6 daily flights to and from Kathmandu, the capital of Nepal.
 Buddha Air, and Yeti Airways are some of the airlines that have daily flights to and from Kathmandu.
-The means of transportation in Khudunabari is via Jeep and local bus.
+The primary means of transportation in Khudunabari are jeeps and local buses.